vsrinivas/fuchsia/the-book/package_metadata.md

 - `vulkan`, which requests access to the resources required to use the Vulkan graphics interface.
 This adds layer configuration data in the `/config/vulkan` directory in the package's namespace.

+- `deprecated-all-services`, which grants the component access to all services in its environment, instead of the whitelist in `services`.
+This feature is deprecated and should not be used for new components.

 See [sandboxing.md](sandboxing.md) for more information about sandboxing.